FHSU Athletic Training Program

 The Program: Freshman students gain valuable experience

 and Lewis Field.
-Students accepted into the program (Sophomores)
+Students accepted into the program (Sophomores) are required to complete six (6) semesters of athletic

 training clinical assignments.
 These assignments are arranged by